 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Symptoms of overdose may include: sore throat, fever, chills, and other signs of infection
+Symptoms of overdose may include the following: sore throat, fever, chills, and other signs of infection

 Keep all appointments with your doctor and the laboratory.